Privacy Statement – Employees and Candidates

-If you sign up to our newsletters or have given us consent to send you marketing information (done during the application process or as part of your onboarding process) then we will collect your contact details including name and email address.
+If you sign up to our newsletters or have given us consent to send you marketing information (done during the application process or as part of your signup process) then we will collect your contact details including name and email address.
 With your consent, we will use your personal data and work location preferences to keep you informed by email, web, text, telephone and through our Recruitment Team about our programmes (including those of our sister companies Academies of Sport and Varsity International) including dates, special offers, new opportunities, promotions, events, competitions and so on.

 You are free to opt out/unsubscribe from these communications at any time – either by clicking ‘Unsubscribe’ at the bottom of a marketing email or by e-mailing us at email@example.com.
 You can also call our Recruitment Team on 01865582949 during normal office hours.

 If you have applied for a job we are advertising either directly via our website or a job board, signed up to register as a candidate or sent us a copy of your CV we believe that it is reasonable to expect us to collect and keep the information you provide to us in order to assist you in securing a role.
 We also believe it is reasonable to contact you to discuss your requirements, and to send you information about job opportunities that may be of interest.
 If you are using job related websites or programmes such as LinkedIn, childcare.co.uk etc., we deem it reasonable for us to contact you on that platform to see if you are interested in our services or any of the job opportunities we currently have available.
 You can opt out/unsubscribe from such communications at any time.